arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/BackupPolicyResource.md

 ## `spec: Object`

-Spec of the ArangoBackupPolicy object
+Spec of the ArangoBackupPolicy Custom Resource

 Required: true